redtech42/NetworkProgrammingTermProject/README.md

 How?

-The user will connect to a server and be able to read the active devices on the network to determine who to send a certain file to.
+The user will run the program and detect the active devices on the network to determine who to send a certain file to.
 After entering a filepath, the recipient will have to accept the file.
 Once accepted, the file will be transfered to a receiving end user running the same program.

 Why?

 File tranfer is very imprtant in this day and age.
-Gaining the knowleadge nessesary to be able to do this on our own will be benifitial in our careers as computer scientists.
-Since we did not learn about file transfer in class, this will be the perfect oppertunity to do so.
+Gaining the knowleadge nessesary to be able to do this on our own will be benificial in our careers as computer scientists.
+Since we did not learn about file transfer in class, this will be the perfect opportunity to do so.

 # Deliverables